oopolieoo/ctf-writeups/picoctf/forensics/DISKO-3.md

 ## Enumeration
 Upon uploading the file into Autopsy, there was instant feedback in several categories.
 The first thing I did was look for any deleted files that may contain an artifact linked to the flag.
 There were two deleted files; one was a `.txt` file which appeared to contain logs from a kali terminal, while the other was a GZIP Compressed Archive.
 Upon openeing the GZIP file, the hex in some of the metadata actually translated to "flag."
 This was a clear indicator to me that the solution is likely here.
-I considered manually decompressing it in a VM using `gunzip`, but I believed that the file was hidden within the Autopsy findings.
+I considered manually decompressing it in a VM using `gunzip`, but I believed that there was an easier was to find the flag through Autopsy findings.

 <img width="928" height="487" alt="Screenshot 2026-02-16 134801" src="https://github.com/user-attachments/assets/a60a8add-8f38-4b74-a57b-ae7ed712a5d0" />